Aortic valve: Insufficiency

-Slowly worsening aortic insufficiency results in a chronic insufficiency which permits the heart to compensate (unlike acute insufficiency).
-This compensation is through hypertrophy of the left ventricle and return to normal filling pressures.
+Slowly worsening aortic insufficiency results in a chronic aortic regurgitation which permits the heart to compensate (unlike acute aortic regurgitataion).
+This compensation is through dilation of the left ventricle and return to normal filling pressures.

 Stenosis

-Inadequate opening of the aortic valve, often through calcification, results in higher flow velocities through the valve and larger pressure gradients.
+Inadequate opening of the aortic valve, often through calcific aortic valve disease, results in higher flow velocities through the valve and larger pressure gradients.
 Diagnosis of aortic stenosis is contingent upon quantification of this gradient.
 This condition also results in hypertrophy of the left ventricle.

 Clinical significance

 A normally functioning valve permits normal physiology and dysfunction of the valve results in left ventricular hypertrophy and heart failure.
 Dysfunctional aortic valves often present as heart failure by non-specific symptoms such as fatigue, low energy, and shortness of breath with exertion.
 Common causes of aortic regurgitation include vasodilation of the aorta, previous rheumatic fever, infection such as infective endocarditis, degeneration of the aortic valve, and Marfan's syndrome.
 Aortic stenosis can also be caused by rheumatic fever and degenerative calcification.
 The most common congenital heart defect is the bicuspid aortic valve (fusion of two cusps together) commonly found in Turner syndrome.

 Once diagnosed, the two options are to repair or replace the valve.